afortener/eaton-poc/twitter-update-module/README.md

 To create a tap with this sink, specify it as the sink for your tap like this:

-`stream create --name eatontap --definition "tap:stream:eaton.csvtransformer > twitter-update --consumerKey=xxx --consumerSecret=xxx --accessToken=xxx --accessTokenSecret=xxx" --deploy`
+`stream create --name eatontap --definition "tap:stream:eaton.csv-transformer > twitter-update --consumerKey=xxx --consumerSecret=xxx --accessToken=xxx --accessTokenSecret=xxx" --deploy`

 Once the tap is invoked, you should see a new update posted in your timeline.